mpalu/profile/README.md

 <h3>About Me 💼</h3>

-I'm Matheus Palu, working as a SRE / DevOps Engineer @ [Volvo Cars](https://www.volvocars.com/)
+I'm Matheus Palu, working as a Platform and DevOps Engineer @ [Volvo Cars](https://www.volvocars.com/)

 Connect with me @ [LinkedIn](https://br.linkedin.com/in/matheuspalu)